AVISPL/dal-avdevices-monitors-lg-webos/README.md

 - When FailOverMode is On, the InputPriority property appears.
 When InputPriority is set to Manual, additional properties are shown: Priority1-3, PriorityDown, PriorityInput, PriorityUp.
 - When TileMode is On, TileID and NaturalMode properties appear.
 When NaturalMode is also On, NaturalSize is additionally shown.

-## Troubleshooting
+## Troubleshooting checks for LG WebOS TV

+**Troubleshooting guidance**
+- If an error occurs, focus only on troubleshooting steps that are provided in the section below.
+- Do not include prerequisite/setup information.
+- Do not add unrelated configuration details from other sections.
+- If the document does not provide a direct error troubleshooting step, state that the document does not contain enough guidance for that specific issue.

+**Login Error**
+- Verify the LG device IP address is correct and reachable
+- Ensure port 9761 (TELNET) is open and not blocked by network policies or proxies

+**API Error**
+- Check the API error description.
+- Ensure the device is online and responding to TELNET connections.

 **Link Error / Ping Timeout**
-- Verify the LG device IP address is correct and reachable from the Symphony Cloud Connector
+- Verify the LG device IP address is reachable from the Symphony Cloud Connector
 - Ensure port 9761 (TELNET) is open and not blocked by network policies or proxies
 - Try switching between ICMP/TCP ping modes in the Symphony device configuration

 **Device Not Responding to Commands**
 - Confirm PowerManagementMode is set to "Network Ready" on the device
-- LG devices running older firmware (e.g. WebOS v4.0) refuse parallel connections from multiple clients.
+- LG devices running older firmware (e.g. LG WebOS v4.0) refuse parallel connections from multiple clients.
 If Symphony cannot connect while another client is connected, the property ControlProtocolStatus will appear with value UNAVAILABLE.
 This resolves automatically in the next monitoring cycle once the competing connection is released.

 **Unsupported Control Value**
 - For drop-down properties (e.g. PictureMode, SoundMode): if the selected value is unsupported by the model, Symphony displays: "The property name <property-name> is not supported.
 The current model does not support control with the value <property-value>, and the device has responded with an error."